What is the use of PETG film?

 Properties

-PETG is one of the most preferred plastic film materials in the industry due to the following additional qualities:
+PETG is among the most favored plastic materials in the industry due to the following additional qualities:

 - Formable